 Secondly the fare class also determines whether you can upgrade the ticket using Enrich Miles – for example you can’t upgrade your ticket if you are in O class (economy), but if you are in K class you can to business class.
 These distinctions can be found here:

 Finally the fare class also determines the flexibility that you have on your particular ticket – whether you can cancel without fees, or whether the ticket can be changed.

 Note that Malaysia Airlines isn’t great at matching its Fare class and the fare conditions (the flexibility).

 If you are looking at this from a Oneworld or Malaysia Airlines Partners perspective then you’ll need to know whether you’ll earn the relevant miles and status miles on your Malaysia Airlines flight.
 Finding your fare class is effectively the same but the difference you’ll find is that you won’t generally earn for the promo fares – the ones discounted.
 Taking the example of Oneworld member British Airways O class fares on Malaysia Airlines do not earn any credit in terms of Avios or Tier points.
 In these cases you might be worthwhile signing up to Enrich and crediting there instead.
-Your miles will last 3 years and there is usually a sign-up bonus of at least 1,000 Enrich Miles, see here.
+Your miles will last 3 years and you might be able to redeem the Enrich Miles for something in the future – sign-up can be done here:

-Find The Fare Class on Bookings Already Made
+How to Find Your Fare Class on Malaysia Airlines Flight Already Booked